 Once you have created input files and run calculations, you will want to visualize and analyze the results.
 These tasks can be done by a variety of methods:

 - NairnFEAMPM - this application (which is the preferred choice, but Mac only) can do lots of visualization.
 For 3D it can visualize some results in particle plots only and time plots, but is more limited than some other 3D graphics tools.

 - NairnFEAMPMViz - this application (Java program for Windows or Linux) has many options for 2D visualization, but for 3D. it can only plot results version time.

-- ParaView - to use this free, multi-platform tool, your the results have to be archived as VTK files (by using the VTKArchive Custom Task) or extracted to VTK files using ExtractMPM.
+- ParaView or VisIt - these two free, multi-platform tools, can plot results archived as VTK files by using the VTKArchive Custom Task) or extracting particle data to VTK files using ExtractMPM.
 The custom task options get grid-based plots and particle extraction gets particle plots.
 It is possible these two types of VTK files could be read by other graphics tools as well. they use a common file format.

 - ExtractMPM - for even visualization options, you can use the ExtractMPM tool to extract selected data in various formats and input that data to any visualization tool you have available.
 This tool can extract data to plain text files, tab-delimited spread sheats, XML files, and VTK files.
+You can run ExtractMPM on a command line or by using the "Extract Particle VTKs..." command in NairnFEAMPM or in NairnFEAMPMViz

 The visualization tools in the nairn-mpm-fea project (NairnFEAMPM, NairnFEAMPMViz, and ExtractMPM) automatically support all archive output file formats created by NairnMPM and NairnFEA and therefore can read them all.
 If you need even more customization, you can always write your own software tool to read output files and process the data however you want.
 To proceed along this task, you need to know the format of the output files: